auth0/Auth0.Android/README.md

 ### OIDC Conformant Mode

-Beginning in version 2, this SDK is OIDC-compliant by default, and will not use any legacy authentication endpoints.
+Beginning in version 2, this SDK is OIDC-Conformant by default, and will not use any legacy authentication endpoints.

 For more information, please see the [OIDC adoption guide](https://auth0.com/docs/api-auth/tutorials/adoption).